thescientress/web-dev/index.md

   ## Marco Walz
   Stuttgart æmbassador
   > ### **Marco Walz** [g](https://github.com/marc0olo) [t](https://twitter.com/marc0olo) [in](https://www.linkedin.com/in/marco-walz-776844141/)
-  > Marco is a software developer (full-stack) with deep interests in making the life of everybody more comfortable.
-He got interested in blockchain and cryptocurrencies in spring 2017.
-In early 2018 he co-founded Kryptokrauts which are developing SDKs and tools for the æternity ecosystem.
+  > Marco is a software developer (full-stack) with a strong drive to make everybody's life more comfortable.
+He got interested in blockchain and cryptocurrencies in the spring of 2017.
+In early 2018, he co-founded Kryptokrauts which develops SDKs and tools for the æternity ecosystem.

 - ![](./img/team/stephen-sunday.jpg)
   ## Stephen Sunday
   Lead æmbassador Nigeria
   > ### **Stephen Sunday** [t](https://twitter.com/steviekusu) [in](https://www.linkedin.com/in/stephen-sunday-kusu-8673a6173/)
-  > He lives in Jos, his background is in Computer Science and he is a Crypto enthusiast.
-Runs a blockchain consulting firm called KusuConsult.
-He is a blockchain grassroot promoter/event speaker and have been actively involved in promoting blockchain since 2017 in Nigeria.
+  > Based in Jos, Nigeria with a background in Computer Science, Stephen is a crypto enthusiast who runs a blockchain consulting firm called KusuConsult.
+Stephen has a passion for promoting blockchain-related grassroot projects and gets regularly invited as a speaker for blockchain events in Nigeria.
+Stephen has led some of the most successful æmbassador meet-ups, tapping on developer groups and local communities.

 - ![](./img/team/ashish-chawla.jpg)
   ## Ashish Chawla